lersy/Dell-7577-Hackintosh-macos-Opencore/README.md

 | macOS Catalina  	| None except universal          	| No              	|
 | macOS Mojave	| None except universal          	| No              	|

+> Table is for October21 release.
+It is recommended for everyone.
+It has better compability with each macOS versions.

 # Laptop Components

 | Device Type		| Component 	|